Cup noodle: South Korea

+Samyang Foods produced the first container noodle in Korea, Cup Ramen, in March 1972, and Nongshimsa developed the first bowl-shaped bowl noodle in Korea in November 1981.
+Since then, several types of cup noodles have been developed.
+Typical cup noodles include Nongshim's Shin Ramen, Ottogi's Jin Ramen, and Paldo's Lunch Box.
+With the release of Buldak Stir-fried Noodles in Samyang since 2012, the popularity of spicy ramen spread through SNS (Social Networking Services) in Korea.
+As it was released as a cup noodle as well, "Big Cup Buldak Stir-Fried Noodles" became popular, with consumers consuming more convenient cup noodles.
+In addition, as recipes for eating triangular kimbap and cheese together began to spread on the Internet and SNS to challenge the spicy taste, a new method of "mixing" the existing ramen noodles, which are easy to mix, has increased in the process.
+In the same vein, sales of both cup noodles and soup-free bibimmyeon in cup noodles have increased.

 Sweden

 Precooked instant noodles are usually sold for 10 SEK per package.

 United Kingdom

 A common form of instant noodles in Britain is Pot Noodle, a cup noodle first marketed by Golden Wonder in 1977, and acquired by Unilever in 1995.
 These use artificial flavorings and are generally suitable for vegetarians (there is no chicken in "Chicken and mushroom flavour" Pot Noodles, for example) and are sold by virtually every major supermarket chain, general groceries shops, and convenience stores.
 Boiling water is added to the noodles to cook them.

 United States

 In 1972, Nissin Foods introduced "Nissin Cup Noodles" in a foam food cup, which led to an upsurge in popularity.
-Soon after, many other competing companies were offering similar instant noodle products.
+Soon after, many other competing companies were offering similar instant noodle products (e.g. Maruchan's Instant Lunch).